M0JXD/textadept-discord-rpc/README.md

 `git submodule update --init --recursive`

-You can then build with `xmake`.
+You can then issue the build with `xmake`.
+Xmake will automatically build and use the underlying library.
-Search through the ./build/platform/arch/mode to the folder that contains the library and Lua file.
+Search through the ./build/platform/arch/mode to the folder that contains the library and Lua file, which can be copied into the module folder.
+There is an install rule for `xmake i` that will install into `~/.textadept/modules/discord_rpc`

 ## Assets